eeariass/eeariass.github.io/_posts/2021-09-03-implications-of-border-bit-in-nssa.md

 <no output>
 ```

+The issue is quite clear if we revisit the fundamentals of OSPF.
+The criteria for selecting the NSSA Translator is based on two conditions:
+1. The candidate router must be an ABR;
+2. The candidate router must have the highest router-ID;

+vMX2 and vMX3 are considered ABR’s for their respective areas, but vMX4 is also setting the Border bit, making it compete for the election of the NSSA Translator, note that in this case 1.1.1.1 or 2.2.2.2 vs. 4.4.4.4, the clear winer for the election is vMX4, this is the reason why vMX1 inside the backbone is unable to see the 4.4.4.4/32 prefix coming from vMX4.

-The issue is quite clear, vMX4 is competing for the election of the NSSA translator, since it consider itself as an ABR and it has the highest router-ID it wins the election, effectively disallowing vMX2 and vMX3 from translating Type-7 to Type-5 LSAs.
-Note that this is a behavior we would never see in `IOS`, since as mentioned earlier `IOS` will only set the Border bit when a router is attached between area 0 and any other area.
+Note that this is a behaviour we would never see in `IOS`, since `IOS` will only set the Border bit when a router is attached between area 0 and any other area, which means that in the same scenario with `IOS` devices, vMX1 would have seen the 4.4.4.4/32.

-We can fix this by setting the router-ID in vMX4 to be lower than vMX2 and vMX3.
+How can we solve reachability from vMX1 to vMX4 4.4.4.4/32 prefix?
+We can fix it by setting the router-ID in vMX4 to be lower than vMX2 and vMX3, hence making vMX2 and vMX3 be elected as the NSSA Translator for their respective areas.

 ```perl
 jcluser@vMX4# set routing-options router-id 1.1.1.4